SaliBhdr/php-dump-logger/README.md

 ### Exception Logging <span id="exception-logging"></span>

 If you want to log the exception in a much more readable way You should use the `exception()` method.
-It is good for creating logs for exceptions like this:
+This method is good for creating logs for exceptions.
 If You want to see the trace of the exception you can set the second argument named `$withTrace` to true:

 ```php
 try {